What’s the scariest thing that has ever happened to you?

 Our biggest nightmare was when we replaced our primary DNS server from one physical appliance to another and deleted the server from the management console.
 What we did not know is that the secondary server was not actually configured on all of the servers out on the farm.
 So a lot of the servers started to time-out after an hour.
 We started to put the new DNS box in place and re-push the configuration from the management console, but what we did not know is that all the deployment options (master/slave/forwarder) do not come back with the configuration.
 So it all went blank and we could not resolve anything.

 Since the primary DNS was not available and the secondary one was not working, there was no way to resolve this.
+We lacked any sort of DNS high availability.
 Corporate websites, internal ticketing, alarms, notifications and monitoring - all of it wasn’t working.